Kim Seon-ho: Philanthropy

-Public image
+Kim has also contributed to other causes.
+For disaster relief, he donated his entire theater fee from Touching the Void through the Hope Bridge Korea Disaster Relief Association (Note: was established in 1961 by media and social organizations as a non-profit organization originally founded as the Korea Flood Damage Response Committee following Typhoon Sarah.
+It expanded its scope in 1964 and, following a 2001 amendment to the Disaster Relief Act, became South Korea's sole government-authorized organization for raising and distributing domestic natural disaster relief funds.) in September 2022 to support victims of Typhoon Hinnamnor.
+He later donated toward recovery efforts following wildfires in the Yeongnam region in early 2025.
+Kim supports animal welfare as well, donating personal belongings to the Anseong Princess Pyeonggang Animal Shelter Charity Bazaar, (Note: The Pyeonggang Princess Shelter Bazaar is an annual charity event for the Anseong Pyeonggang Princess Animal Shelter in Gyeonggi Province, South Korea, which houses and cares for hundreds of abandoned dogs and cats.
+The 2024 bazaar was organized by and the abandoned dog volunteer group .) with proceeds designated for animal care at the shelter.

+Personal life

-On October 17, 2021, a user who identified herself as the ex-girlfriend of "Actor K" (later revealed to be Kim) made allegations on a Korean internet forum that the actor had coerced her into getting an abortion while the two were dating.
+On October 17, 2021, a user who identified herself as the ex-girlfriend of "Actor K" (later revealed to be Kim) made allegations on a Korean internet forum that the actor had 'coerced her into getting an abortion' while the two were dating.
 On October 20, 2021, in light of his ex-girlfriend's claims, Kim issued a public apology through his agency.
 As reports of the ex-girlfriend's claims spread, multiple advertisers halted campaigns that featured Kim, which according to Korea's Daily included popular international brands such as an American pizza restaurant chain and a Japanese camera brand.
 Kim stepped down from the permanent cast of the KBS variety show 2 Days & 1 Night, and subsequently withdrew from film projects Dog Days and Pretty Crazy.

 On October 20, 2021, Kim's ex-girlfriend issued a new statement revealing that Kim had apologised to her personally; she also stated that there had been misunderstandings between them and expressed remorse at causing unintentional damage.
 On October 26, 2021, a South Korean media outlet published evidence challenging the accusations of Kim's ex-girlfriend, citing sources from close acquaintances of both parties; the report concluded that the decision to abort was mutual, that Kim had been supportive throughout the process, and that the pair had broken up the following year due to questionable circumstances involving the ex-girlfriend.
 Following the new reports, seven companies resumed advertisements featuring Kim.
 The production team of the film The Childe also announced their decision to retain Kim as a main cast member.